wonderren/wonderren.github.io/_pages/about.md

 I am a Ph.D. candidate with [Biorobotics Lab](http://biorobotics.ri.cmu.edu/index.php) at [Carnegie Mellon University](https://www.cmu.edu/) (CMU, the U.S.), advised by [Professor Howie Choset](https://www.ri.cmu.edu/ri-faculty/howie-choset/), [Professor Maxim Likhachev](http://www.cs.cmu.edu/~maxim/) and [Professor Sivakumar Rathinam](https://engineering.tamu.edu/mechanical/profiles/rathinam-sivakumar.html).

 I received my Master degree from Carnegie Mellon University and B.Eng. from both [Tongji University](https://www.tongji.edu.cn/) (China) and [FH Aachen](https://www.fh-aachen.de/en/) (Germany).
-I was a co-founder and the CTO of [BITO Robotics](https://bitorobotics.com/).
+Prior to my Ph.D. study, I was a co-founder and the CTO of [BITO Robotics](https://bitorobotics.com/).

-My research focuses on path and motion planning for both single robot and multi-robot systems, at the intersection of artificial intelligence and optimization.
+My research focuses on path and motion planning for single and multi-robot, at the intersection of artificial intelligence and optimization.
 I am currently especially interested in planning paths for multiple robots with respect to various constraints while optimizing multiple objectives by leveraging the existing and advancing the frontier of combinatorial search, multi-objective optimization and optimal control.

 News